Nobu McCarthy: Film

+Television

-She starred with Lloyd Bridges in a 1959 Sea Hunt television episode as a Hawaiian woman fighting to protect pearl-beds from poachers.
+She starred with Lloyd Bridges in a 1959 Sea Hunt television episode as a Hawaiian woman fighting to protect pearl beds from poachers.
+She appeared in the 1960 episode "Princess of Crazy Creek" of the syndicated western TV series Pony Express, starring Grant Sullivan.
+In 1961, she appeared as Haru in the Laramie TV series episode "Dragon at the Door".
+She also appeared in the ABC adventure dramas Adventures in Paradise and The Islanders.
 In 1962 she appeared in the television series Wagon Train in the episode "The John Augustus Story" as Mayleen.
-For the next decade, McCarthy continued acting, appearing in smaller roles in a number of films as well as guest spots on television, including the title role in the 1960 episode "Princess of Crazy Creek" of the syndicated western series Pony Express, starring Grant Sullivan.

-In 1961, she appeared as Haru in the Laramie series episode "Dragon at the Door".
-She also appeared in the ABC adventure dramas Adventures in Paradise and The Islanders.
-During this time she made two guest appearances on Perry Mason: in 1959 she played defendant Mitsou Kamuri in "The Case of the Blushing Pearls," and in 1965 she played Sally Choshi in "The Case of the Wrongful Writ."
+She made two guest appearances on Perry Mason: in 1959 she played defendant Mitsou Kamuri in "The Case of the Blushing Pearls," and in 1965 she played Sally Choshi in "The Case of the Wrongful Writ".

-She also guest starred on ABC's The Bing Crosby Show in the 1964-1965 season.
+She also guest starred on ABC's The Bing Crosby Show in the 1964–1965 season.
 In the final, 1966, season of Mister Ed, she played Mei Ling, a Chinese restaurant manager and spy.
-She starred with Robert Conrad in the final episode of the First Season of The Wild Wild West, dated April 22, 1966 "The Night of the Sudden Plague" as a Chinese woman "Anna Kirby", who is the daughter of a mad professor breeding bacteria for a serum that causes temporary paralysis.
-She also made appearances in Batman, The Man From U.N.C.L.E., Hawaii Five-O and Love, American Style.
+She starred with Robert Conrad in the final episode of the first season of The Wild Wild West, dated April 22, 1966 "The Night of the Sudden Plague" as a Chinese woman "Anna Kirby", who is the daughter of a mad professor breeding bacteria for a serum that causes temporary paralysis.
+She also made appearances in Batman, The Man From U.N.C.L.E., and Hawaii Five-O. In 1973, she appeared in a second-season episode of Kung Fu.

-In 1970, the McCarthys divorced; they had two children.

-In 1971, McCarthy joined East West Players, an Asian American theatre group in Los Angeles.
-In 1973, she appeared in a second-season episode of Kung Fu.
 In 1976, she appeared in an episode of Barney Miller as prostitute/robbery victim Dorothy Murakami.
 She then starred in the television movie Farewell to Manzanar, based on the novel of the same title.
-That year she also married attorney William J. Cuthbert, though she kept McCarthy as her stage name.
 She made an appearance in an episode of the television sitcoms Happy Days and Diff'rent Strokes.
 She appeared in three episodes of The Love Boat.
+In the 1980s she appeared in episodes of T.J.
+Hooker, Magnum P.I., and China Beach.

+Theater and independent film

-In 1986 she had a supporting role opposite Pat Morita in the film The Karate Kid Part II.
+In 1971, McCarthy joined East West Players, an Asian American theatre group in Los Angeles.
+In 1986, she had a supporting role opposite Pat Morita in the film The Karate Kid Part II.